Zweihander-Main/hexchat_scripts/unhighlightChannels/README.md

 -   Add in more performant hook design as found in ignoreTextEvents
 -   Break up file into modules
+-   Create method to list all affected channels in table

 ## Available for Hire